AlacrisIO/legicash-facts/invariants.md

 duties arise from contemporaneous uncles), each registrar R is mandated to gossip with a number of other registrars, according to the output of a VRF using R's signing key and the block height.
-The reason for using a VRF here is to make it impossible for colluders to form gossip-network cliques by mandating who they interact with, and to make it impossible for them to predict who non-colluding participants are sharing their perceptions with.
+The reason for using a VRF here is to make it impossible for colluders to form gossip-network cliques (because it mandates who they interact with), and to make it impossible for them to predict which non-colluding participants are sharing their perceptions.

 Gossip between two registrars R and S occurs via some protocol like this:

 1. Based on each other's perception of what the other already knows from prior gossip, they make a list of side-chain duties the other may not have seen.
-   They exchange the lengths of these lists.

    This list includes

    - Side-chain requests, and main-chain events requiring side-chain action.